Lorenzo Taezaz: Personal life

-Lorenzo Taezaz was first married to Woizero Senedu Gebru, sister of Ethiopian composer and Ethiopian Orthodox Church nun Emahoy Tsegué-Maryam Guèbrou, the daughters of noted Ethiopian intellectual Käntiba Gebru Desta of Gondar who was one of the few foreign-educated Ethiopians (in Switzerland) during the reign of Menelik II.
+Lorenzo Taezaz was first married, in 1934, to Woizero Senedu Gebru, sister of Ethiopian composer and Ethiopian Orthodox Church nun Emahoy Tsegué-Maryam Guèbrou, the daughters of noted Ethiopian intellectual Käntiba Gebru Desta of Gondar who was one of the few foreign-educated Ethiopians (in Switzerland) during the reign of Menelik II.
 Woizero Senedu would go on to become the first woman to serve in the Imperial Parliament and would rise to the rank of Vice President of the Upper House of Parliament, the Chamber of The Senate (Yeheggue Mewossegna Meker Beth).
-Separated from his first wife during the Italian occupation, he was subsequently married – without issue – to Immabet-Hoy Yemiserach Imru, widow of Vice President of the Ethiopian Red Cross Society Blatengeta George Fekade-Selassie Herui (killed by the Italians on 19 February 1937) and eldest daughter of Leul Ras Imru Haile Selassie, a cousin of the Emperor and one of the leading progressive and reformist figures of the Ethiopian aristocracy, who was said to have loved Taezaz like his own son.
-He thus married into the highest levels of the Imperial court and into the extended Imperial family, reaching the top social stratum of the Ethiopian hierarchy.
+Separated from his first wife during the Italian occupation, he was subsequently married, in 1943, – without issue – to Immabet-Hoy Yemiserach Imru (born ca. 1915), widow of Vice President of the Ethiopian Red Cross Society Blatengeta George Fekade-Selassie Herui (killed by the Italians on 19 February 1937) and eldest daughter of Leul Ras Imru Haile Selassie, a cousin of the Emperor and one of the leading progressive and reformist figures of the Ethiopian aristocracy, who was said to have loved Taezaz like his own son.
+He thus entered the extended Imperial family, reaching the highest levels of the Imperial court and the top social stratum of the Ethiopian hierarchy.